 Subverted in Oblivion when the amulet needed to restore Martin Septim to his throne is stolen.
 Later averted entirely when Martin gives his life to defeat Mehrunes Dagon.

 Frequently part of The Legend of Zelda games, at least the ones where Princess Zelda is the rightful ruler.
 She's not going to return by herself, though; you (Link) have to rescue her.

 Gilgamesh of Fate/stay night views his return to the living world as this.
-As the King of Heroes, he believes himself to be the sole rightful king of humanity with all other rulers being pretenders and his second life is a chance to reclaim his stolen throne and unite humanity once again.
+As the King of Heroes, he believes himself to be the sole rightful king of humanity with all other rulers being pretenders.
+His second life is a chance to reclaim his stolen throne and unite humanity once again.

 After Calain's death in Dragon Age: Origins, Arl Eamon tries to invoke this trope with the late king's bastard brother Alistair.
 You can either go along with his plan, defy it by leaving a commoner-born queen on the throne or arrangea political marriage between both parties.
 Alistair and Leliana discuss this trope when they speak about how many ballads there are about lost kings returning to reclaim their lands from the usurpers.